PrincessOkaroni/ABOUT-OKARONI-PURITY/README.md

 # Purity's Portfolio

-Welcome to Purity Nekesa's personal portfolio website!
+Welcome to Purity Nekesa's personal portfolio website.
 This project showcases my journey as a Software Engineering student, highlighting my skills, projects, and passion for web development.

 ## Author